Yahoo002/AccioBot/README.md

 ## 🚀 About Me

-- I actively searche through thousands of messages in real time and provies a response with no delay to the users.
+- I actively search thousands of messages in real time and provies a response with no delay to the users.

 - I serve over 50,000 users on AccioJob Community Servers.